Linda Aranaydo

 Dr. Linda Susan Aranaydo (Muscogee Creek, Bear Clan, born 1948) is a Native American physician, educator, and activist.

-Aranaya recognized the impact that health care inaccessibility had on her community and decided to steer her career toward involvement in public health and family medicine.
+Aranaydo recognized the impact that health care inaccessibility had on her community and decided to steer her career toward involvement in public health and family medicine.
 Among other honors, Aranaydo is the recipient of the 1995 David Vanderryn Award for Outstanding Community Service as a Family Physician.

 Education

 Linda Aranaydo earned a B.A. in social sciences at the University of California, Berkeley.
 At the age of 37, Aranaydo began medical school and earned an M.D. at the University of California, San Francisco in 1992.

 Career

 Dr. Linda Aranaydo started her career as a preschool teacher at Hintil Native American Children's Center in Oakland, California.
 She continued teaching for 11 years before deciding to go to medical school.
 After attending medical school, and earning her postgraduate medical degree, she started her new career in the medical field.
 After earning her M.D., she worked in a variety of professional settings, from being a medical provider to providing technical assistance and individual teaching services to Indian clinics.
 Dr. Aranaydo was a primary care provider based in Northern California for five years.

 Dr. Aranaydo has also served on several councils and boards.
 In 1977, she served on the Governor's Task Force on Early Childhood Education.
 From 1978 to 1980 she was a part of the California State American Indian Education Council.
 Currently, Dr. Aranaydo is the director of medical services for the California Rural Indian Health Board.
 Aranaydo described how her career goals related to her life experience in an interview for Changing the Face of Medicine:"Since a young age I had seen the tragic effects of untreated chronic illness in family, friends and elders who were reluctant to seek or unable to obtain health care.
 I have lost dear family members in California and Oklahoma to the complications of diabetes.
 My goal was to become a primary care provider and to help provide easily accessible, culturally appropriate quality health care to American Indians and other underserved people."